maunesh/advanced-lane-detection-for-self-driving-cars/README.md

 In my pipeline, parameters can be tuned in [`process.py`](process.py).

-To Update parameters, modify this line of code: [Parameter Tuning](https://github.com/maunesh/advanced-lane-detection-for-self-driving-cars/blob/master/process.py#L31)
+To Update parameters, modify this code: [Parameter Tuning](https://github.com/maunesh/advanced-lane-detection-for-self-driving-cars/blob/master/process.py#L31)

 I implemented a GUI tool - similar to the one I had implemented in Basic Lane Line Detection.
 This was very helpful to determine better parameters for the Challenge Video.
 The code for this tool is contained in [`guiutils.py`](guiutils.py) and [`find_parameters.py`](find_parameters.py) <br />

 * Below is a demo of the GUI tool: